The Sims 4 expansion packs: Aliens

 Sim-like playable aliens return in Get to Work.
 Aliens are similar to those in previous games, though there are a few differences.
 For example, they appear roughly the same as before, but glow slightly when feeling strong emotions.
 A notable exception is that they now have multiple skin tones, including blue, green and purple.
 They wear either a black, green, or grey body suit.
 Aliens can also wear normal Sim clothing.

 Aliens have exclusive interactions not available to normal Sims.
 They can analyze personalities, empathize, erase minds and disguise themselves to look like normal Sims.
 At any time, players can edit and adjust how an alien will look while disguised.
 While disguised, an alien can appear like a normal Sim and not be spotted by Sims.
 If a Sim figures out the alien is in disguise, the alien can erase the Sim's mind and go about their day pretending to be a normal Sim.

 Aliens can be created from the Create-a-Sim menu.
-This is similar to the "Supernatural Type" button from The Sims 3: Supernatural.
+This is similar to the "Supernatural Type" selector from The Sims 3: Supernatural.
 From Create-a-Sim, players can choose from a range of alien face presets, unique eyes, and a range of skin tones such as blue, purple and green.
 They can also adjust the pointy ears.
 There is also a range of alien-like makeup which can also be used by normal Sims.